Modern-Day HPD headquarters building on South Beretania Street in Honolulu (Webmaster)

 The Honolulu Police Department occupied the old Sears & Roebuck building on Beretania Street during Five-0's years.
 Acquisition was made in 1967, the building was converted from open floor space suitable for sales and into divided spaces suitable for a police department.
-Above, we see how the main entrance appeared in "Draw Me a Killer" (Season 6).
-Below, we see (as Honu pointed out in a Guestbook comment) escalators that look much more like they belong in a department store than in a police department.
+This is the building we see as McGarrett screeches to a halt before the HPD in his Park Lane.
+It is also the building we see in "Draw Me a Killer" (Season 6) as Arthur (Elliott Street) looks for his next victim.
+As RJL member Honu pointed out, the escalators in those scenes look like they belong in a department store, rather than a police station.

 on Beretania Street.
 It is seen in the photograph, above.
 It, too, possesses art deco details, although the

 HPD has remained silent on inquiries into its history.

 The HPD has a museum in their headquarters building.
 There's even a display honoring Hawaii Five-0 and a picture ofKam Fong Chun, who portrayed Five-0 Detective Chin Ho Kelly in a patrolman's uniform.
 In real life, Kam was an HPD officer for 16 years.
 Nor was Kam the only HPD officer to appear on Hawaii Five-0.

 Whenever HPD officers were needed for the show, real-life officers were

 hired to play cameo roles.
 As one source said, an HPD officer could be

 moving barricades one moment, then appearing in a scene the next.